History of Widerøe: Dash 7

 The routes to Røst and Værøy were changed to a helicopter service in 1972, initially subcontracted to Helilift, which used two Sikorsky S-58Ts.
 In 1973 Widerøe received NOK 1.9 million in state subsidies for the helicopter route and NOK 13.6 million for the regional routes.
-That year the company signed an option for two de Havilland Canad DHC-7 Dash 7s.
+That year the company signed an option for two de Havilland Canada DHC-7 Dash 7s.
 Widerøe tested a route from Sogndal to Oslo over the mountains from 1 May to 30 September 1974.
 On 1 August, five airports were opened in northern Troms and Finnmark: Sørkjosen Airport, Hammerfest Airport, Mehamn Airport, Båtsfjord Airport and Vadsø Airport; these connected to Tromsø, Alta Airport, Lakselv Airport, Banak and Kirkenes Airport, Høybuktmoen.
 The Finnmark route required the delivery of two additional Twin Otters and a technical base was built at Hammerfest.
 Three more airports opened in the following years: Sandane Airport, Anda on 1 July 1975, Narvik Airport, Framnes on 1 October 1975 and Honningsvåg Airport, Valan on 1 July 1977.
 By 1978 the company had twelve Twin Otters.

 The remaining Sikorsky helicopter was bought from Helilift in 1976 and the operations transferred to Offshore Helicopters.
 It crashed in 1977 and a new Sikorsky S-58T was bought in 1978.
 Offshore Helicopters was bought by Helikopter Service in 1980, which took over operations and introduced Bell 212 helicopters from 1 January 1982.
 Starting on 10 April 1980, Widerøe started an international service on behalf of SAS on the route from Trondheim to Åre Östersund Airport and Sundsvall Airport in Sweden.
 Services terminated on 28 April 1982.
 The Sogndal–Oslo route became permanent in 1979, but only during the summer.
 A Twin Otter simulator was bought in 1981.